 At this point, we had learned a couple of things that let us know that we were on the right track:

 - Although the adjuster gets 20% of the negotiated proceeds, they don’t get paid unless we do.
 This time, I looked at the contract (a valid one), and it had clear language.
-It was consistent with other contracts I’d seen for adjusters.
+It was consistent with other agreements I’d seen for adjusters.

 - In the state of Florida, the insurance company pays all legal fees.
 In other words, the insurance company has no incentive to keep this drawn out if a homeowner sues.
 This arrangement ensures that an insurance company will pay a reasonable settlement if it makes more business sense than going to court.